Luc Eymael: Rayon Sports

 In September 2013, South African club, Orlando Pirates reached an agreement with Eymael, but later the deal failed to materialize.

 In January 2014, he moved to Rwanda where he was appointed as the head coach of Rwanda National Football League club, Rayon Sports F.C.
 During his short time with the club, the team participated in the 2014 CAF Champions League where they lost on away goals rule to the Republic of the Congo's AC Léopards.
 He was praised for his impressive work in Rwanda as he helped his side secure 34 points out of 39 in the second leg of the 2013–14 Rwanda National Football League.
-He resigned as the club's head coach on 30 June 2014, having helped the team secure the second position in the 2013–14 Rwanda National Football League.
+He resigned as the club's head coach on 30 June 2014, having helped the team secure the second position in the 2013–14 Rwanda National League.

 JS Kairouan

 In July 2014, Eymael moved to Tunisia where he was appointed as the head coach of Tunisian Ligue Professionnelle 1 club, JS Kairouan.
-He helped the club secure the eighth position in the 2013–14 Tunisian Ligue Professionnelle 1, which was the club's best ever performance in the top division of the Tunisia Football Federation in the past ten years.
+He helped the club secure the eighth position in the 2013–14 Tunisian Ligue Professionnelle 1, which was the club's best ever performance in the top division of the Tunisian Football Federation in the past ten years.